macrocosme/amber_meta/README.md

 The most basic usage is via `python amber_run.py`, and parameters that will be prompted.

-Else, more advance usage involves function not yet added to amber_runs's main.
+Else, more advanced usage involves function not yet added to amber_runs's main.
 In an ipython session:

 ```python
 import amber_run as ar